-[Adapted from my talk at the Autism and the Pursuit of Happiness Conference at the University of North Carolina, part one of a six-part series about autism for parents, professionals, autistic individuals, and other human beings. ~ rah]
+[This six-part series is adapted from a talk I gave at the Autism and the Pursuit of Happiness Conference at the University of North Carolina Asheville.]

 My son Nicholas is 14 and autistic.
 I’ll tell you just a little bit about him.

-When he was one and a half he lost speech and was nonverbal for two years.
-He remains limited in speech, and nontypical in communication, socialization, and cognitive abilities.
-He has echolalia and OCD.
-He for years was self-injurious: he wore the stereotypical football helmet to protect his head from all the head banging against floors and walls.
+When Nicholas was one and a half he lost speech and was nonverbal for several years.
+He remains limited in speech and nontypical in communication, socialization, and cognitive abilities.
+He has diagnoses of obsessive-compulsive disorder and tic disorder.
+For years he was self-injurious: he wore a football helmet to protect his head from all the head banging against floors and walls, stabbed himself with pencils, and scratched his arms and legs so deeply they’d bleed.

 And Nicholas is absolutely the best kid in the world.
 He was then.
 He is now.
+He is a light.
 He is made of love and joy.

-And, second, when he gets to experience the unconditional acceptance and love that he himself offers to everyone.
+The second thing that makes Nicholas happy is a lot like what makes everyone happy: when he gets to experience the kind of unconditional acceptance and love from others that he himself offers to everyone.

-I said my son is 14, and that’s when a formal transition to adulthood process begins in schools and support organizations.
-Like other parents, I’ve seen it coming, and tried to prepare him — and me — for what adulthood as an autistic looks like in this society, especially by increasing my awareness of perspectives of autistic adults.
-I’ve been engaged with the adult autistic community for a good while in different ways, and of course that’s what I should have been doing from the very start of my son’s childhood.
+I said my son is 14, and that’s when a formal transition to adulthood process begins in U.S. schools and support organizations.
+Like other parents, I’ve known this transition was coming, of course, and tried to prepare him—and me—for what adulthood as an autistic looks like in this society.

 So, going back to the beginning, the first value contrast I’m going to talk about is the most basic one: ACCEPT OR REJECT.

-A parent without a background touched by autism, as most parents lack although that’s increasingly changing, gets a diagnosis of autism for her or his young child.
+A parent without a background touched by autism—most parents lack such a background—gets a diagnosis of autism for her or his young child.

 How many of these parents do you think would push a button to take their child’s autism away?

-Let me tell you, also, that it isn’t just autistic children.
-With many other differences, too, that button would be pushed.
+Let me tell you, also, that it isn’t just for autistic children.
+With many other differences, too, just as terribly, that button would be pushed.

-With autism anyway, many parents then spend most of their kids’ childhood trying to find that button and to push it.
+With autism, many parents then spend most of their kids’ childhoods trying to find that button and to push it—trying to cure and eliminate the autism.

-With autism most parents usually don’t even see a model by which this child can have a good and happy life other than by stripping away the autism.
-To be fair, they don’t look.
+With autism, and the way information is presented by medical and therapeutic professionals, most parents usually don’t even see a model by which their child can have a good and happy life other than by stripping away the autism.
+To be fair, they mostly don’t bother to look.

 But there comes a time later in life when the answer isn’t 99.9 percent anymore.
 Many, many parents wouldn’t push that button anymore.
 Many family members, professionals, and just people in the community wouldn’t push that button anymore.